krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ### NAT <a id="NAT"></a>

 NAT Gateway = special agent with publicIP that connects to InternetGateway
-- create NAT gateway in public subnet
+- __create NAT gateway in public subnet__
-- define public IP
+- __define public IP__
 - add entry to main route table to NAT Gateway

 NAT instances versus NAT gateways:
 - The __NAT instance__ is fully managed by you.
 It's really the old way of doing things.
+  - NAT instance can be used as a bastion server
+  - Security Groups can be associated with a NAT instance
+  - NAT instance supports port forwarding
 - __NAT gateway__ is likely to be the best solution in most use cases.
   - It's fully managed by AWS.
   - You get more scalability over NAT gateway.